nondejus/AwesomeUnityCommunity/README.md

 * [Crystal AI](https://github.com/igiagkiozis/CrystalAI) - Crystal is a fast, scalable and extensible utility based AI framework for C# and Unity.
 * [behaviac](https://github.com/Tencent/behaviac) - Is a framework of the game AI development, and it also can be used as a rapid game prototype design tool. behaviac supports the behavior tree, finite state machine and hierarchical task network(BT, FSM, HTN).
 * [TsiU_AIToolkit_CSharp](https://github.com/FinneyTang/TsiU_AIToolkit_CSharp) - AI Toolkit for Unity.
+* [PPOL](https://github.com/A7ocin/PPOL) - A crowd simulator based on Unity's ML Agents and using PPO Reinforcement Learning Algorithm.

 ## :musical_score: Audio <a name="audio"></a>